 When evaluating a transfer student’s transcript, each public higher education institution will apply GT Pathways credits to its general education requirements (where the degree’s general education core contains GT Pathways courses), subject to the limitations listed above.
 In some cases, an institution, at its own discretion, may apply GT Pathways courses to both general education and major requirements.
 Receiving institutions may not require students to demonstrate that the GT Pathways courses they took at another institution adequately prepared the student for subsequent coursework at the receiving institution.
 Institutions shall apply GT Pathways courses to the appropriate content category regardless of course prefix, department, or institutional naming conventions, as long as the course is approved in the GT Pathways Matrix.

 All GT Pathways courses completed with a grade of C‑ or better shall transfer and be recorded on the receiving institution’s transcript in accordance with state statute and Commission policy.
 This requirement includes GT Pathways credit awarded through prior learning assessment, including credit based on military training, education, or examination.
 Transfer of credit does not require application of credit when a GT Pathways course is not eligible for application to the student’s declared degree program, general education structure, major, or elective space.
-When GT Pathways courses are not applied to degree requirements, institutions shall identify credit through degree audit, transcript notation, transfer evaluation, advising materials, student information systems, or other institutional processes sufficient to inform students that the credit has transferred but does not apply toward degree completion requirements.
+When GT Pathways courses are not applied to degree requirements, institutions shall disclose to the student which credits transferred but did not apply.
+Institutions retain discretion regarding the mechanism of communication, but are encouraged to leverage degree audit, transcript notation, transfer evaluation, advising materials, student information systems, or other institutional processes sufficient to inform students that the credit has transferred but does not apply toward degree completion requirements.

 8.02 Statewide Transfer Articulation Agreements